As U.S. and China meet, Chinese courts decide fate of jailed Canadians viewed as bargaining chip

-The hearing for Spavor on Friday morning in the northeastern city of Dandong will coincide with the high-stakes meeting between Secretary of State Antony Blinken and national security adviser Jake Sullivan and top Chinese diplomats Wang Yi and Yang Jiechi on Thursday in the U.S.
+The hearing for Spavor on Friday morning in the northeastern city of Dandong will coincide with the high-stakes meeting between Secretary of State Antony Blinken and national security adviser Jake Sullivan and top Chinese diplomats Wang Yi and Yang Jiechi on Thursday in the United States.

 Known as “the Michaels” among diplomats and advocates, Spavor and Kovrig have been held without bail for nearly 830 days in detentions widely seen as retribution for the U.S. case against Meng, the daughter of Huawei founder Ren Zhengfei, over fraud charges related to the company’s dealings in Iran.

-Their detentions pose one of the biggest challenges to resetting rock-bottom ties between China and the U.S., as well as between Beijing and Canada.
+Their detentions pose one of the biggest challenges to resetting rock-bottom ties between China and the United States, as well as between Beijing and Canada.

 “The timing cannot be a coincidence,” said Margaret Lewis, an expert in Chinese law and a professor at Seton Hall University.
 “It highlights the connection between the Michaels and Meng Wanzhou.”